VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 Cruise Chaser will be untargetable during the whole transition.

-Optical Sight:
++ **Optical Sight:**
-One-hit-kill AoEs circles that strike at cardinal or intercardinal positions on opposite sides of the arena.
-(If one strikes North, it will also strike South at the same time).
-Strikes the arena four times in a row while rotating clockwise from the original position (ie. one set will strike N->NE->E->SE and the other S->SW->W->NW), a fifth AoE will hit the center of the arena.
-It will repeat one more time, the second set of Optical Sights will resume their rotation from where the first set stopped.
+AoEs that strike at cardinal and intercardinal positions on oppositre side of the arena dealing lethal damage.
+Strikes the arena four times in a row while rotating clockwise (ie. one set will strike N->NE->E->SE and the other S->SW->W->NW), a fifth AoE will hit the center of the arena.
+It will repeat one more time, the second set of **Optical Sights** will resume their rotation from where the first set stopped.

-Alpha Sword:
+___

++ **Limit Cut:**
+Every players are marked with dots, numbered from 1 to 8, indicating the order in which Cruise Chase will strike.
+Odd numbered players are marked with blue dots while even numbered players are marked with red dots.
+Cruise Chaser will teleport behind the next odd numbered player and use **Alpha Sword**.
+Then he will use **Super Blasty Charge** toward the next even numbered player.
+Cruise Chaser will repeat this for every pair of numbers.

+___

++ **Alpha Sword:**
-Conal AoE that inflicts a Physical Vulnerability Up debuff and does a slight Knockback.
+Cone AoE aimed at a player that does a small knockback, dealing physical damage and applying a Physical Vulnerability Up debuff.
 Knockback immunity can be used.

-Super Blasty Charge:
+___

++ **Super Blasty Charge:**
-Dash that inflicts a Physical Vulnerability Up debuff and does a massive Knockback if the player doesn’t look at Cruise Chaser.
+Dash aimed at a player, dealing physical damage and applying a Physical Vulnerability Up debuff.
+Does a massive Knockback if the player doesn’t look at Cruise Chaser.
 Knockback immunity can be used.

-Limit Cut:
-Players are marked with dots, numbered from 1 to 8, indicating the order in which Cruise Chase will strike.
-Odd numbered players are marked with blue dots while even numbered players are marked with red dots.
-Cruise Chaser will teleport behind the next odd numbered player and use Alpha Sword.
-Then he will use Super Blasty Charge toward the next even numbered player.
-Cruise Chaser will repeat this for every pair of numbers.

 </div>